Madhav-Kanda/FER/README.md

 # FER
+        Implemented DCNN (Deep Convolutional Neural Network) approach for classifying the Facial Emotion Recognition (FER) dataset using VGG13 as the base architecture.
-Implemented the Research Paper by Microsoft Research for FER dataset.
+        This approach was based on a research paper by Microsoft Research for the FER+ dataset.
-Modified it by applying Sobel and Laplacian Filter to obtain better results.
+        The results obtained were further enhanced by applying Sobel and Laplacian filter to the images to detect edges and feeding it into the model.
-Did this work as a part of my internship at IISc.
+        This work was done as a part of my research internship at IISC.
 Bangalore.